 Information for exchange students of other programs, e.g. Erasmus

 The TUM Global & Alumni Office does not guarantee the provision of accommodation for exchange students from mobility programs such as Erasmus+, School partnerships and other programs.
-However, when applying for your stay, you also have the option of expressing your interest in a place in a hall of residence via the Service Package of the Munich Student Union.
+However, when applying for your stay, you also have the option of expressing your interest in a place in a hall of residence via the Service Package of the Student Union Munich and Upper Bavaria.
 You can do that in the application form for your exchange in Munich called Application for incoming students in the section Further information.
 If there are any dormitory places (Service Packages) left, they can also be offered to participants of other exchange programs such as Erasmus+.
 These places will be allocated according to an internal procedure.
 You will receive either a confirmation or a rejection from the TUM Global & Alumni Office via email from mid-July for winter semester and from mid-December for summer semester.
 Until then, you can still change your mind.
 However, if you reject the dormitory place at this point, the TUM Global & Alumni Office cannot make you any further offer.

 Anyone who was not lucky enough to get one of the Service Packages will be put on the waiting list.
 Please start looking for suitable lodgings on the private housing market two months before the beginning of each semester, as the waiting list does not guarantee you any of these dormitory places.
 It is neither known if nor when one of the Service Packages can be reserved for exchange students from the waiting list, since it depends on other students' rejections.